Jaouadeddadsi/Actors-and-Movies-RESTful-API/README.md

 # Actors-and-Movies-RESTful-API

+Representational State Transfer (REST) API is a software architectural style for web services that provides a standard for data communication between different kinds of systems.
+I build this project to practice my skills in building a REST API using Flask.

 This project is a part of Fullstack Nanodegree with [Udacity](https://www.udacity.com/).
 It is an API to manage movies and actors data.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).